How to Access Your Home Assistant files via Network Share

 Step 2: Set credentials and choose shares

-Step 3: Restrict access
+Step 3: Limit Access

 Also Read: How 6GHz Wi-Fi Solves Common Home Network Problems